MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-control-cloud-apps-with-policies.md

 ---
-title: Control cloud apps with policies
+title: Classic portal -  Control cloud apps with policies
-description: This article provides information on how policies are used and set up to control cloud app use. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides information on how policies are used and set up to control cloud app use. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Control cloud apps with policies
+# Classic portal: Control cloud apps with policies

 [!INCLUDE [Banner for top of topics](includes/banner.md)]